steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 ```

 Plotting every teams relative GD vs xGD can be quite cumbersome and the resulting chart will look messy and hard to actually infer any information from.
 Instead, we're going to use our new 'per-90-fied' stats to get the xGD and plot that against league form.
 This chart should tell us which are teams getting results and how sustainable their form is.
-For example a with a postive and high xGD accumlating several points indicates not only good form but sustainable form and vice versa.
+For example a team with a postive and high xGD accumlating several points, indicates not only good form but sustainable form and vice versa.

 ```python